 - AOT compilation for ARM64 (which would replace .NET Native toolchain in UWP and Mono’s AOT – win-arm64, ios-arm64, osx-arm64, etc.),

-Obviously, the bottleneck is not the runtime, but different ports of BCL.
-Historically, .NET Framework has its own, Mono has its own and UWP has its own.
-What started as Portable Class Libraries, continued to .NET Standard and led to .NET 5.
-I believe Xamarin and .NET 5 will merge in .NET 6 milestone.
-Although it was meant to be done this year, we just must wait another year.
+Obviously, the bottleneck is not the runtime, but the different ports of the BCL.
+Historically, .NET Framework has its own, Mono has its own, and UWP has its own.
+What started as Portable Class Libraries continued to .NET Standard and led to .NET 5.
+I believe Xamarin and .NET 5 will merge in the .NET 6 milestone.
+Although it was meant to be done this year, we just have to wait another year.

 C# 9